axiom-crypto/halo2-lib/hashes/zkevm/src/keccak/README.md

 Developers can choose either way according to their needs.
 Specs of these 2 ways can be found at `keccak::coprocessor::circuit::leaf::KeccakCoprocessorLeafCircuit::publish_outputs`.

 `keccak::coprocessor::output` provides utilities to compute coprocessor circuit outputs for given inputs.
-App circuits could use these utilities to load Keccak results before witness generation of corpocessor circuits.
+App circuits could use these utilities to load Keccak results before witness generation of coprocessor circuits.

 ### Leaf Circuit
 Implementation: `keccak::coprocessor::circuit::leaf::KeccakCoprocessorLeafCircuit`